 2.5 Simulation study

-The goal of this simulated study is to evaluate the performance of gpXGB procedure for gene-based gene-gene interaction detection.
-All simulated datasets set to have 50 SNPs.
-Among these 2 SNPs are functional and 48 SNPs are non-functional.
+The goal of this simulation study is to evaluate the performance of gpXGB procedure for gene-gene interaction detection.
+All simulated datasets were set to have 50 SNPs.
+Among them 2 SNPs were functional and the remaining 48 SNPs were non-functional.
 The 50 SNPs formed 5 genes, each had 10 SNPs.
-The 2 functional SNPs were separated into the first and second gene.
-Here, we choose the publicly available tool GAMETES[11] to generate the two locus interaction models.
-The tool is designed to generate epistasis models that we refer to as pure and strict.
+The 2 functional SNPs were put into the first and the second gene.
+We chose the publicly available tool GAMETES[11] to generate the simulated genotype data.
+This tool is designed to generate epistasis models that we refer to as pure and strict.
 Purely and strictly epistasis models constitute the most difficult type of disease association model to detect, as such associations may be observed only if all n-loci are included in the disease model.
 This requirement makes these types of models an attractive gold standard for simulation studies of complex multi-locus effects.

-In this simulation study, to test the effects of heritability, sample size, we set two scenarios to perform experiments.
-A large heritability implies a strong correlation between phenotype and genotype, such that loci with an effect on the trait can be more easily detected.
-In the first scenario, two locus epistasis models were distributed across six heritability (0.01, 0.025, 0.05, 0.1, 0.2 and 0.3) and two different minor allele frequencies (0.2 and 0.4) with prevalence to be 0.2 and sample size to be 3000.
-Ten models for each 11 heritability-allele frequency combinations are generated to develop 110 models in accordance to Hardy-Weinberg proportions.
-The penetrance tables are generated for these 110 models in the absence of main effect.
-One hundred datasets are generated with balanced cases and controls.
-In total, 11000 datasets are generated and analyzed to identify the two way interaction in the absence of main effect.
-In the first scenario, we set heritability to be (XX, XX) and MAF to be 0.2, prevalence to be XX with sample size 10000.
-Then we randomly sample datasets with sample size 1000, 2000, 3000, 4000,5000.
-For each sample size, we generate 100 datasets to verify the effect of sample size.
-In total, we have 1000 datasets.
+In this simulation study, to test the effects of heritability and sample size, we performed experiments under two different scenarios.
+A large heritability implies a strong correlation between phenotype and genotype, which means that the loci with an effect on the trait can be more easily detected.
+In the first scenario, we tested two locus epistasis models with six different heritability (0.01, 0.025, 0.05, 0.1, 0.2 and 0.3) and two different minor allele frequencies (0.2 and 0.4), with prevalence set to be 0.2 and sample size set to be 3000.
+Ten models for each of the 11 (Why not 12?) heritability-allele frequency combinations were generated, so that we had 110 models in total in accordance to Hardy-Weinberg proportions.
+The penetrance tables were generated for these 110 models in the absence of main effect.
+One hundred datasets were generated from each model with balanced cases and controls.
+Hence, in total, 11000 datasets were tested in this scenario.
+In the second scenario, we set heritability to be (XX, XX) and MAF to be 0.2, prevalence to be XX with sample size 10000.
+Then, 100 datasets were generated by random sampling from this large dataset for each of the 5 sample sizes 1000, 2000, 3000, 4000, and 5000.
+In this scenario, we have 500 datasets in total.

 2.6 Real data analysis

 To assess the capacity of gpXGB to deal with real case-control phenotype, we first investigated the susceptibility of a set of pairs of genes to Rheumatoid Arthritis (RA), a chronic autoimmune joint disease where persistent inflammation affects bone remodeling leading to progressive bone destruction.
-We used the GSE39428 dataset for which genotyping is performed using a custom-designed Illumina 382-SNP VeraCode microarray (Illumina, San Diego, CA, USA) to determine possible associations of genes to RA.
+We used the GSE39428 dataset for which genotyping is performed using a custom-designed Illumina 382-SNP VeraCode microarray (Illumina, San Diego, CA, USA)..
 The dataset contains 266 cases and 163 controls.
-After preprocess, we obtain 381 SNPs encoding 17 genes.
-We further used the WTCCC dataset as a replication cohort WTCCC (2007).
+After preprocessing, we obtain 381 SNPs encoding 17 genes.
+Next, we used the WTCCC dataset as a replication cohort WTCCC (2007).
 The datasets were genotyped in the British population using the Affymetrix GeneChip 500k.
 Quality control was performed in PLINK with several steps.
 First we removed samples with reported sex that did not match the heterozygosity rates observed on chromosome X [12].
 We additionally filtered variants with >10% missingness, variants with a minor allele frequency (MAF) < 0.05, and variants for which missingness was significantly correlated with phenotype ().
 We further filter variants that are not in Hardy-Weinberg equilibrium in controls, as well as filter samples with >10% missing SNPs.
 After the QC steps, we have XX SNPs, XXX samples with XXX cases and XXX controls.